-Rush University Medical Center (4+2) - Eureka College and Rush University of Rush University Medical Center have an agreement in which two EC students per year upon our recommendation can enroll in the Direct Entry Masters of Science in Nursing degree program (MSN).
-Such students must meet the requirements (BIO163, BIO264, BIO320, CHM121, plus relevant labs) and hold a Eureka College bachelor's degree in any of our recognized majors.
-This Generalist Entry Master's (GEM) clinical nurse leader (CNL) program engages students in a two-year, full-time curriculum, to be awarded a Master's of Science in Nursing (MSN) degree, which focuses on clinical leadership, and prepares students to successfully sit for the NCLEX (RN licensure exam).
+Rush University Medical Center (4+2) - Eureka College and Rush University of Rush University Medical Center have an agreement in which two Eureka College students per year, upon our recommendation, can enroll in the Generalist Entry Masters of Science in Nursing degree program (MSN).
+Such students must meet the course and admission requirements listed below and hold a Eureka College bachelor's degree in any of our recognized majors.
+This Generalist Entry Masters of Science in Nursing program engages students in a full-time curriculum which focuses on clinical leadership and prepares students to successfully sit for the NCLEX (RN licensure exam).
 In addition to being prepared to function at a high level as a nurse in inpatient, out-patient, and community settings, students are also poised to pursue advanced-practice programs, such as the NP/DNP or PhD programs.